needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 # Sample: Manage assets

-Use the Asset Management sample, which is available as part of Unity Cloud Assets, to update and publish assets.
+The Asset Management sample is available with the Unity Cloud Assets package.
+Use this sample to update and publish assets.
 This guide provides step-by-step instructions for developers looking to integrate asset management features in their app.

 >[!NOTE]